dennyshin/project_circuitSNP/README.txt

 --------------------------------------------------------------------------------------------------------------------

-should use an adaptive learning rate: faster at start, slower later need to start implementing dsQTL and centiSNP data
+should stop using np.savetxt and np.loadtxt (use pd instead) should use an adaptive learning rate: faster at start, slower later need to start implementing dsQTL and centiSNP data